-There are, however, a handful of sober celebs who have battled their addictions and come out on top, both in terms of sobriety and their careers.
+There are, however, a handful of sober celebs who have battled their addictions in substance abuse rehabilitation centers and come out on top, both in terms of sobriety and their careers.
 Their struggle is often forgotten in the heady excitement of a new movie release or a triumphant album drop, but those of us who have struggled – and still struggle – to remain sober know that underneath the jet-setting lifestyles, the glamorous clothes and the weighty paychecks, recovered addict celebs are just like you and me: taking every day as it comes and never forgetting where they’ve been and how far they’ve come.

 Robert Downey, Jr.

 This 47-year-old’s promising start in films in the 1980s and his Oscar nomination in 1992 for the title role in “Chaplin” paved the way toward a more and more troubled lifestyle between 1996 and 2001, when he was arrested numerous times for drug-related charges including cocaine, heroin and marijuana.
 After a year in a California prison, the newly-released Downey joined the cast of the super-hot “Ally McBeal” show, garnering huge critical acclaim, only to relapse in what he called his “lowest point in terms of addictions.”